L78k3/grimmora-pages/content/Campaigns/Campaign 1/NPCs/Lady Arren.md

-Captain of the city guard in [[content/World/Grimmora/Locations/Durvish City]].
+Captain of the city guard in [[Durvish City]].
 The party suspects she may be involved in [[Lady Bromelia]]'s kidnapping due to inconsistencies in her statements about extra guards.